Sam Bankman-Fried, FTX's founder, is arrested in the Bahamas – KION546

 By Allison Morrow, CNN

-The Southern District of New York, which is investigating Bankman-Fried and the collapse of FTX, confirmed his arrest on Twitter.
+The Southern District of New York, which is investigating Bankman-Fried and the collapse of FTX and its sister trading firm Alameda, confirmed his arrest on Twitter.

 “Earlier this evening, Bahamian authorities arrested Samuel Bankman-Fried at the request of the US government, based on a sealed indictment filed by the SDNY,” wrote US attorney Damian Williams.
 “We expect to move to unseal the indictment in the morning and will have more to say at that time.”